 The Spacecraft Assembly Facility's construction marks when JPL transitioned from missiles to space exploration, according to JPL historian Erik Conway.
 "It's where all JPL-built missions from 1962 onward were assembled," he said.
 "It was originally just one high bay.
 They added a second in 1976, during the construction of the Voyagers."

 The facility's best-known features are a pair of eggshell-white clean rooms called High Bay 1 and High Bay 2.
 Through the windows of each room's viewing gallery, visitors can watch engineers gowned in white "bunny suits" testing Earth-observing satellites and robots built for alien worlds.
-More than 30,000 members of the public visit High Bay 1 each year, and many also tune in online to see the work going on there.
+More than 30,000 members of the public visit High Bay 1 each year.

 This summer, visitors will be able to see an Earth-science mission called NISAR being built in High Bay 1.
 It will be followed by Europa Clipper.
 High Bay 2 will be home to an Earth-science mission called SWOT before a mission to a metal asteroid, Psyche, takes its place.